taylorscott91/landlord_ruby_no_AR/readme.md

 ### Step 3a - Defining our models.
 Create a `models` folder.
 In this folder, create two files `apartment.rb` and `tenant.rb`.

-Link these two files in the app.rb:
+Link these two files at the top of `app.rb`...

 ```ruby
 require_relative "models/apartment"